 - The content of your website must be visible to mobile users without zooming in.

-- All the sentences of your webpages must have proper padding from left, right, top, and bottom.
+- All the sentences on your web pages must have proper padding from left, right, top, and bottom.

 #4 Prominent call-to-actions